omnilaboratory/obd/docs/Architecture.md

 4. Monitor transactions and execute punishment of cheating.

 5. Queue messages for off-line nodes.
+In the case of an obd node goes offline, the tracker it connects will maintain a queue to collect incoming messages.(to do)

+6. Relay messages when obd is behind a LAN firewall.
+The messages can be encryted if user chooses to(to do).

 **rationali**:
 In order to lower the barrier to use obd, we seperate the full BTC/OMNI node from obd, and developed tracker to provide full public node services such as minting or burning tokens.
 Plus, for quickly finding a payment path, each tracker greedly seeks the whole obd network, to build its local network topology, which avoids slow fully distributed path finding algorithms.
 When an obd queries a path to any tracker for a payment, the tracker will be able to response in milli-seconds.